Employment Contractsby Kate Russell

 If a worker is a union member but your organisation is not unionised, he has the right to be accompanied by his full-time official.

 There’s no statutory right to be accompanied by a legal advisor.
-Two cases recently suggested that the employee’s right to a fair hearing would be compromised by the employer’s denial of legal representation.
+For a while there was some case law which suggested that the employee’s right to a fair hearing would be compromised by the employer’s denial of legal representation.
 However, in 2011 the Supreme Court reversed this approach in the important case of R (on the application of G) v Governors of X School and Y City Council , and the result is that employees at disciplinary hearings do not have an automatic right to legal representation.

 G was a teaching assistant who allegedly kissed a boy of 15.
 The school took the matter to a disciplinary hearing.
 G asked to be represented by a solicitor, but was refused.
 He was dismissed and the governors were obliged to report this to the Independent Safeguarding Authority(ISA) where he would be considered for inclusion on the list of those unsuitable to work with children under the Safeguarding Vulnerable Groups Act 2006.